gpsgibb/CoastED-Build-Instructions/README.md

 ## 1. Setting up the Environment
 Choose a directory to act as the root directory for your install.
 In this directory create a `modules/` directory to contain your module file, `coasted-gcc`.
 Also create `contrib/` and `contrib/gcc/` directories to contain the compiled third party libraries.

-Download the dependencies into the root directory
+Download the dependencies into the rCOASTEDoot directory

 Copy the `coasted-gcc` file into the `modules` directory and edit it so that the lines defining `COASTED_HOME`, `workDir` and `contribDir` point to the directories `coasted/`, `contrib/` and `contrib/gcc/` respectively.